ASPIRE - Advancing Sustainability through Powered Infrastructure for Roadway Electrification

 Purdue University's involvement with ASPIRE will extend beyond the work done by the Sustainable Transportation Systems Research Group.
 This page serves to highlight our contributions to the ASPIRE effort.

-For more information about ASPIRE at Purdue, follow this link to Purdue's ASPIRE page, and for more information about the center in its entirety, follow this link this link to the main ASPIRE page, hosted by Utah State University.
+For more information about ASPIRE at Purdue, follow this link to Purdue's ASPIRE page, and for more information about the center in its entirety, follow this link to the main ASPIRE page, hosted by Utah State University.
+For more details about ASPIRE-related projects and studies, follow this link to ASPIRE's adoption thrust.

 |Exciting Projects with ASPIRE Coming Soon!|